DiscipleTools/DT_DOCS/Disciple_Tools_Theme/archive/index.rst

 Archive
 =======

-Archive documents explaining all sorts of things.
+Archived documents explaining all sorts of things.

 .. toctree::
    :maxdepth: 2
+   :name: dt-archive

    user_about </Disciple_Tools_Theme/archive/user_about>